-According to the World Health Organisation depression has increased by 18% in the past 10 years, and is currently the third biggest global illness.
-Soon, in 2020, it will be the second biggest, and in 2030 the biggest.
+According to the World Health Organisation, depression has increased by 18% in the past ten years and is currently the third biggest global illness.
+Next year, it will be the second biggest, and in 2030, the biggest.